learn-co-students/js-rails-as-api-using-fast-json-api-london-web-102819/README.md

 }
 ```

-However, here, we have no control over what attributes are included in the
+👉However, here, we have no control over what attributes are included in the
 related objects, and so we get _all_ the attributes of `"bird"` and
 `"location"`.

-## Adding Relationships
+## Adding Relationships 👈

 Object relationships can be included in serializers in two steps.
 The first step
 is that we include the relationships we want to reflect in our serializers.
-We
-can do this in the same way that we include them in the models themselves.
-A
-sighting, for instance, belongs to a bird and a location, so we can update the
+👉 We can do this in the same way that we include them in the models themselves.
+A sighting, for instance, belongs to a bird and a location, so we can update the
 serializer to reflect this:

 ```rb